envision-projects/envision-projects.github.io/content/embedded/test.md

   just the thing!
 With our device, you'll be able to open and close your curtains with ease, without even leaving your seat.
 ---
-## A Few Details
+## Details

 T﻿he CurtainMote uses a WiFi web server that connects to your home WiFi.
-The curtain-pulling mechanism uses an invisible fishing line that runs along the length of the curtain rod.
+The curtain-pulling mechanism uses an nearly invisible fishing line that runs along the length of the curtain rod

 ## P﻿arts Needed